snikket-im/snikket-android/README.md

 ````
 ####I found a bug
 Please report it to our issue tracker.
 If your app crashes please provide a
 stack trace.
-If you are experiencing missbehaviour please provide detailed
+If you are experiencing misbehaviour please provide detailed
 steps to reproduce.
 Always mention whether you are running the latest Play Store version or the
 current HEAD.